 jueves, 12 de marzo de 2026

-WORLD ELEPHANTIASIS DAY, MARCH 12, 2026 - STAGE III LYMPHEDEMA - What is Elephantiasis - Advanced lymphedema - Organic Lymphatic Vascular Disease - Chronic Skin and Subcutaneous Tissues Impairment - Lymphostatic Elephantiasis - Pediatric & Primary Lymphoedema - Secondary Lymphoedema - Lymphatic Filariasis - Podoconiosis - Peripheral Vascular Disease (PVD) - Awareness Day Campaign
+WORLD ELEPHANTIASIS DAY, MARCH 12, 2026 - STAGE III LYMPHEDEMA - What is Elephantiasis? - Advanced lymphedema - Organic Lymphatic Vascular Disease - Chronic Skin and Subcutaneous Tissues Impairment - Lymphostatic Elephantiasis - Pediatric & Primary Lymphoedema - Secondary Lymphoedema - Lymphatic Filariasis - Podoconiosis - Peripheral Vascular Disease (PVD) - Awareness Day Campaign

 Today is World Elephantiasis Day, a day dedicated to raising awareness about the most severe form of lymphedema (Stage III), its underlying factors, and how it can be effectively prevented with early and appropriate management.
 This date also seeks to highlight a debilitating condition that affects mobility and quality of life, and often leads to serious complications.